hydrosolutions/riversCentralAsia/paper.md

 ## Related packages
 The hydraulic-hydrological modelling software RS MINERVE can be accessed through Common Language Runtime (CLR) directly from within R, thus the use of the RS MINERVE GUI can be avoided and multiple runs of large models can be speed up.
-The [github repository RSMinerveR](https://github.com/hydrosolutions/RSMinerveR){target="_blank"} includes examples of how to use CLR commands to use the Visual Basic interface with RS MINERVE documented in the [technical manual](https://crealp.github.io/rsminerve-releases/tech_scripts.html){target="_blank}.
+The [GitHub repository RSMinerveR](https://github.com/hydrosolutions/RSMinerveR){target="_blank"} includes examples of how to use CLR commands to use the Visual Basic interface with RS MINERVE documented in the [technical manual](https://crealp.github.io/rsminerve-releases/tech_scripts.html){target="_blank}.
 This functionality is recommended for advanced users of RS MINERVE only.

 There are a number of existing R packages available that support data preparation and  hydrological modelling [@slater_using_2019].
 However, apart from *riversCentralAsia*, there is no R package to facilitate hydrological modelling specifically with RS MINERVE which is a powerful, accessible tool for water resources management in mountainous regions.